crowan14/BC_METHODS/README.md

 $$ \Pi = \int \frac{1}{2} \frac{\partial u}{\partial x_i} \frac{\partial u}{\partial x_i} -f u d\Omega$$

 A zero temperature boundary condition will be applied to a semicircle centered at the origin with a radius of 1.
-The method of manufactured solutions can be used to have an analytical solution to compare against.
+The method of manufactured solutions can be used to obtain an analytical solution to compare approximate solutions against.
 The solution will be assumed to be

 $$ u(x_1,x_2) = a x_2(1-x_1^2-x_2^2) $$